Was this page helpful?

 for the struct, trying to parse the CQL value as a UDT.

-Note: the macros above have a default behavior that is different than what FromRow
+Note: the macros above had a default behavior that is different than what FromRow

 and FromUserType